-212 Civilization and Culture II: From the 16th century to the present emergence of the colonizing secular state in the sixteenth century to the twenty-first century.
+212 Civilization and Culture II: From the 16th century to the present

+This course surveys the development of Western and World civilizations and cultures from the emergence of the colonizing secular state in the sixteenth century to the twenty-first century.
 Taught from an interdisciplinary humanities perspective, this course stresses the integral development of art, music, literature, and philosophy in the broader context of world civilizations.
 The course will examine the colonial expansion of Europe, the French Revolution, the development of ideologies and their impact on the wider world through revolution and imperialism, the intellectual, cultural, and political conflicts of the twentieth century, and globalization.
 The interaction of European and non-Western cultures will be emphasized, as well as the integral nature of cultural development.
 (3 credits)